hnabtiti/LuckyTripTest/README.md

 # LuckyTripTest
+## app architecture
+before you start you should have a basic knowledge about
+* KOTLIN,
+* ANDROIDX,
+* MVVM,
+* KOIN,
+* RETROFIT,
+* Material Design,
+* coroutines,
+* reactive programming using coroutines and live data,
+* KOTLINX-serialization

 # Outcome
 - To Produce a standalone application using the Java programming language,
 - Android Studio development environment and LuckyTrip API.